ccavanaugh/jgnash/README.md

 ## Download jGnash

-You can downlaod jGnash from the [jGnash Download Page](https://sourceforge.net/projects/jgnash/files/Active%20Stable%202.x/).
+You can download jGnash from the [jGnash Download Page](https://sourceforge.net/projects/jgnash/files/Active%20Stable%202.x/).

 ## To Install jGnash: